HansHsuTW/WCalPackage/STBHmftn/README.md

 ```
 >> STBHmftn.m
 ```
-4) Checking the band structure by running "band_Sftn.m"
+4) Check the band structure by running "band_Sftn.m"
 ```
 >> band_Sftn.m
 ```

+## Notes
+Script "MaxHop.m" will help to check the maximum hopping distance along the stakcing direction (the last index).
+To run the program "GreenSur.m", you will need the hopping information between layers that you can get from this current program.